 On Wednesday 30th October 2019 the Wimbledon Cluster Y5/6 Hi-5 Netball Competition took place at Ricards Lodge.
 There were 9 schools in the cluster represented, with 15 teams taking part overall.
 A very large number of teams which made for a great day of Netball.
 Lots of teams turned up very early to get practice started, and to be switched on ready to go!

-The Wimbledon Cluster Year 3/4 Kwik Cricket Festival took place on Thursday 17 May with nine Wimbledon schools bringing down eleven teams of enthusiastic cricketers ready to battle their opponents on the field.
+The Wimbledon Cluster Year 3/4 Kwik Cricket Festival took place on Tuesday 9 July with nine Wimbledon teams of enthusiastic cricketers ready to battle their opponents on the field.

-Group 1 consisted of Bishop Gilpin A, Dundonald, The Priory, Wimbledon Park, Wimbledon Chase and Garfield.
+Group 1 consisted of Bishop Gilpin A, Pelham, Wimbledon Chase A and Bishop Gilpin B.

-On Thursday 23 November at Wimbledon Chase Primary School the Best Team Football Wimbledon Cluster competition took place.
-Eleven schools from the Wimbledon Cluster arrived in high spirits keen to demonstrate their footballing skills and team-work and thereby earn their school a place in the Best Team Football Borough Finals.
-Sixteen teams took part in four pools, each aiming to secure a top spot in their group to guarantee a coveted place in the Finals.
+n Monday 26 November at Wimbledon Chase Primary School the Best Team Football Wimbledon Cluster competition took place.
+Seventeen teams from ten schools in the Wimbledon Cluster arrived in high spirits keen to demonstrate their footballing skills and team-work to thereby earn their school a place in the Best Team Football Borough Finals.